design-hub-arc/wayfindingNodeManager/README.md

 ## Using the application

 To use the Node Manager, simply download and unzip the project to your computer.
-The application is located in the dist folder of the project.
+The application is located in the build/libs folder of the project.
-Double click on the NodeManager.jar file to launch the application.
+Double click on the WayfindingNodeManager.jar file to launch the application.
 You can safely move the JAR file from this folder.

 ## Editting the application